joke2k/faker/README.md

 ## Localization

 `faker.Factory` can take a locale as an argument, to return localized data.
-If no localized provider is found, the factory falls back to the default en_EN locale.
+If no localized provider is found, the factory falls back to the default en_US locale.

     from faker import Factory
     fake = Factory.create('it_IT')